 - Mortality Surveillance: there has been one report of a pediatric death (during week ending 1/22/11) caused by lab-confirmed influenza in New Mexico since the beginning of the season in early October.
-NMDOH has also received reports of two adult deaths in New Mexico residents, associated with lab-confirmed influenza, which occurred in January. - National Reporting: NMDOH reported the state influenza activity as "Widespread Activity" to the Centers for Disease Control and Prevention (CDC).
+NMDOH has also received reports of six adult deaths in New Mexico residents, associated with lab-confirmed influenza, which occurred from mid-January to early February. - National Reporting: NMDOH reported the state influenza activity as "Widespread Activity" to the Centers for Disease Control and Prevention (CDC).
 See the table on page 3 for full definitions of activity levels.
 Below is a map of the U.S displaying New Mexico activity in comparison to influenza activity in bordering states, related regions and nationally.